Father Henry J. Bodah, Pastor

 Deacon Paul Iacono was born in Providence, RI, the son of Dr. and Mrs. Orlando Iacono.
 He graduated from LaSalle Academy and received a Bachelor of Arts degree in Anthropology from St. Louis University.
 He received a Master of Arts degree from the University of Chicago concentrating in organizational behavior/leadership and a Master of Arts degree from Providence College in Theology.

-Deacon Iacono and his wife Jacqueline will celebrate forty years of marriage in 2011.
-They have three children and five beautiful granddaughters.
+Deacon Iacono and his wife Jacqueline celebrated forty years of marriage in 2011.
+They have three children and five beautiful granddaughters and one grandson.
 Jackie is a speech and language pathologist and special education teacher; she served the children and families of the South Kingstown School System for thirty years and retired in 2007.
 The Iacono family have been members of St. Francis of Assisi Parish in Wakefield, RI since 1977 and Deacon Paul has served as a deacon here since his ordination by Bishop Mulvee in 1998.

 Deacon Iacono’s professional career was also in the field of public education.
 He taught at Rogers High School in Newport, RI, but spent the majority of his career teaching history and the social sciences at Narragansett High School in Narragansett, RI.
 He was the chairperson of the Social Studies Department from 1994 until his retirement in 2006.
 During his career he received recognition and commendations for his teaching methods, mentoring abilities, and innovative curriculum development and implementation from the AT&T Corporation, Tufts University, and the various high school principals and Superintendent of Schools in the Narragansett School System.